shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 While taking a boat, you can rest.
 However, you have to pay the toll each time to get on a boat.
 It’s also faster than swimming, though not as fast as going by foot or by flight.

-## Manifest

-This is the manifest log of the items in the sleigh and where they need to be delivered to.

 # New Stuff

 There’s a lot of homebrew content made just for this adventure.
 The following content was all made by me, shieldgenerator7, specifically for this adventure.